-If your venue aren’t happy about you hanging things then you might consider buying or hiring free standing drapes in the colour of your choice that you can place where you like.
+If your venue aren’t happy about you hanging things then you might consider buying free standing drapes like these ones in the colour of your choice that you can place where you like.

 Once you’ve decided on a theme or a colour scheme for your wedding you have the fun task of choosing decorations!
-Etsy, Not on the High Street, Ebay and Amazon are all obvious great places to find bulk items like festoon lighting, fairy lights and bunting.
+Not on the High Street, Ebay and Amazon are all obvious great places to find bulk items like festoon lighting, fairy lights and bunting.

 Design your room setup

 Will you have a top table, a guest book signing area, a sweet table, a drinks table and a buffet spread?
 Think about the space you have available and allow space for your guests to mingle comfortably.
-If you are having trestle tables remember to allow space between aisles for your guests to stand for toasts etc. Also bear in mind whether you need to designate a space for pushchairs and walking aides for guests.
+If you are having trestle tables remember to allow space between aisles for your guests to stand for toasts etc. Also bear in mind whether you need to designate a space for pushchairs and walking aids for guests.
 Are you having dancing in the evening and if so, can tables be pushed to one side or cleared away to create a dance-floor space?